 With all of our Arctic animal play and learning, getting some “snow” in the classroom just made sense!

-Here’s the fake snow recipe the kiddos and I put together, as we haven’t had any real snow to get into.
+Here’s how to make fake snow with flour and corn starch.
+The kids and I put together this recipe with items already on-hand in my teaching cabinet, as we haven’t had any real snow to get into.
 We decided to make it “super sparkly” just because we could!

-How to Make Fake Snow with the Kids
+How to Make Fake Snow with Flour and Corn Starch

 This recipe is a wintery version of our fun toddler-safe play sand.

 The fake snow recipe below is NOT taste-safe though, as it contains baby oil.
 Simply use vegetable oil in place of the baby oil if you’d rather it be a taste-safe version.